 My research activities are usually carried out inside research projects that involve other universities or industries across Europe.

-Currently I’m involved in the ATMOSPHERE project.
-I was Polimi unit leader for DICE and EUBRA-BIGSEA projects and I was also the principal investigator of the GAME-IT project funded by Politecnico di Milano and of the PARVIS project funded by IBM.
-In the past I have been involved in the MODAClouds, SMSCom, Q-ImPrESS, WS-Diamond, DISCoRSO, MAIS, and WASFO projects and S-Cube Network of Excellence.
+Currently I’m coordinating the AI-SPRINT project.
+I was Polimi unit leader for ATMOSPHERE, DICE, and EUBRA-BIGSEA projects.
+I was also the principal investigator of the GAME-IT project funded by Politecnico di Milano and of the PARVIS project funded by IBM.
+In the past I have been involved in the MODAClouds, SMSCom, Q-ImPrESS, WS-Diamond, DISCoRSO, MAIS, and WASFO projects and the S-Cube Network of Excellence.